-Breast cancer has long been a problem for American women, but it’s gotten even worse recently.
+Breast cancer has long been a problem for American women, but recently it’s gotten even worse.
 The American Cancer Society report, “Breast Cancer Facts & Figures 2013-2014 (PDF),” states that in 2013, over 39,000 women in the U.S. “were expected to die from breast cancer.
 Only lung cancer accounts for more cancer deaths in women.”
+Could an armpit cleanse reduce your chances of breast cancer?

 What sort of toxic chemicals do lurk in antiperspirants and deodorants?
 Plenty.
 The Breast Cancer Fund (BCF) reports that the following common ingredients in these products may cause cancer:

-- Phthalates are endocrine disrupters, which interfere with the body’s hormone function and also are linked to breast cancer, although the studies have only fueled controversy.
+- Phthalates are endocrine disruptors, which interfere with the body’s hormone function and also are linked to breast cancer, although the studies have only fueled controversy, and

 - Parabens have been found in breast cancer biopsies and are known to be absorbed into the skin.
 They also disrupt hormones and mimic natural estrogens, a cause of breast cancer.